Panpsychism: Animism and hylozoism

+Panpsychism and metempsychosis

+Between 1840 and 1864, the Austrian mystic Jakob Lorber claimed to have received a 26-volume revelation.
+Various books of the Lorber Revelations say that specifica, closely resembling Leibniz's monads, form the most basic, irreducible substance of all physical and metaphysical creation.
+According to the Lorber Revelations, specifica grow in complexity and intelligence to form ever higher level clusters of intelligence until a fully intelligent human soul is reached.
+In this scenario panpsychism and metempsychosis are used to overcome the combination problem.

 Buddha-nature

-The term Buddha-nature is the English translation of the classical Chinese term 佛性 (or fó xìng in pinyin), which is in turn a translation of the Sanskrit tathāgatagarbha.
-Tathāgata refers to someone (namely the Buddha) having arrived, while garbha translates into the words embryo or root.

-Broadly speaking, Buddha-nature can be defined as the ubiquitous dispositional state of being capable of obtaining Buddhahood.
-In some Buddhist traditions, this may be interpreted as implying a form of panpsychism.
-Graham Parks argues that most "traditional Chinese, Japanese and Korean philosophy would qualify as panpsychist in nature."
+Buddha-nature is an important and multifaceted doctrine in Mahayana Buddhism that is related to the capacity to attain Buddhahood.
+In numerous Indian sources, the idea is connected to the mind, especially the Buddhist concept of the luminous mind.
+In some Buddhist traditions, the Buddha-nature doctrine may be interpreted as implying a form of panpsychism.
+Graham Parks argues that most "traditional Chinese, Japanese and Korean philosophy would qualify as panpsychist in nature".

-The Huayan, Tiantai, and Tendai schools of Buddhism explicitly attributed Buddha-nature to inanimate objects such as lotus flowers and mountains.
-Similarly, Soto Zen master Dogen argued that "insentient beings expound" the teachings of the Buddha, and wrote about the "mind" (心,shin) of "fences, walls, tiles, and pebbles".
-The 9th-century Shingon Buddhist thinker Kukai went so far as to argue that natural objects such as rocks and stones are part of the supreme embodiment of the Buddha.
-According to Parks, Buddha-nature is best described "in western terms" as something "psychophysical."
+The Huayan, Tiantai, and Tendai schools of Buddhism explicitly attribute Buddha-nature to inanimate objects such as lotus flowers and mountains.
+This idea was defended by figures such as the Tiantai patriarch Zhanran, who spoke of the Buddha-nature of grasses and trees.
+Similarly, Soto Zen master Dogen argued that "insentient beings expound" the teachings of the Buddha, and wrote about the "mind" (心, shin) of "fences, walls, tiles, and pebbles".
+The 9th-century Shingon figure Kukai went so far as to argue that natural objects such as rocks and stones are part of the supreme embodiment of the Buddha.
+According to Parks, Buddha-nature is best described "in western terms" as something "psychophysical".